tier4/AWSIM/docs/UserGuide/ProjectGuide/Introduction/index.md

 # AWSIM Unity project
+This section briefly describes what a *Unity* project is, what it can consist of and what are the basic components of the *AWSIM* *Unity* project.
 ## Introduction to Unity
-The basic element in the *Unity* project is the scene - it's where all the objects are located and it's the scene that is run for simulation.
-The scene consists of various *Gameobjects*, such as the main camera, the canvas (with UI elements) or the environment.
+The basic element in *Unity* project is the scene - it's where all the objects are located and it's the scene that is run for simulation.
+The scene consists of various *Gameobjects*, such as the main camera, the canvas (with *UI* elements) or the environment.

-Gameobjects can contain other *Gameobjects* (called children), it can be, for example, several gameobjects  that are separate visual models of parts of one object, in total giving one large model - for example a vehicle.
+*Gameobjects* can contain other *Gameobjects* (called children), it can be, for example, several objects that are separate visual models of parts of one object, in total giving one large model - for example a vehicle.
 What's more, these objects can be saved as pre-configured (then called prefabs) and used many times.

 *Gameobjects* can have pre-configured components attached - also in their children.
 An attached component can be an object animation, a collider or a just developed script.
 Components are an essential part of the objects used in the simulation.
-They make it possible to adjust the object in order to control it by physics ([Rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html) component) or configure and detect collisions ([MeshCollider](https://docs.unity3d.com/Manual/class-MeshCollider.html) component).
+They make it possible to adjust the object in order to control it by physics ([*Rigidbody*](https://docs.unity3d.com/ScriptReference/Rigidbody.html) component) or configure and detect collisions ([*MeshCollider*](https://docs.unity3d.com/Manual/class-MeshCollider.html) component).

-### Prefabs with components
+## Prefabs with components
 In the *AWSIM Unity* project, there are several types of prefabs that have pre-configured components, these are:

-- [*Sensors*](../Components/Sensors/VehicleStatus/) - these are prefabs that simulate sensors in an autonomous vehicle.
+- [`Sensors`](../Components/Sensors/VehicleStatus/) - these are prefabs that simulate sensors in an autonomous vehicle.
 They allow to obtain data on the current situation (e.g. the state of the environment) in order to use them.

-- [*EgoVehicle*](../Components/EgoVehicle/) - it is a prefab of an autonomous vehicle that contains configured sensors, elements responsible for collisions and scripts that enable control.
+- [`EgoVehicle`](../Components/EgoVehicle/) - it is a prefab of an autonomous vehicle that contains configured sensors, components responsible for collisions and scripts that enable control.

-- [*NPCVehicles*](../Components/NPCs/Vehicle/) - these are prefabs of vehicles that have configured elements responsible for collisions and traffic control.
-They can be used by `RandomTrafficSimulator`.
+- [`NPCVehicles`](../Components/NPCs/Vehicle/) - these are prefabs of vehicles that have configured elements responsible for collisions and traffic control.
+They can be used by `TrafficSimulator`.

-- [*NpcPedestrians*](../Components/NPCs/Pedestrian/) - these are prefabs of humans that have configured elements responsible for cyclic movement and animations.
+- [`NpcPedestrians`](../Components/NPCs/Pedestrian/) - these are prefabs of humans that have configured elements responsible for cyclic movement and animations.

-- [*RandomTrafficSimulator*](../Components/Environment/TrafficComponents/) - it is a prefab that is responsible for controlling random traffic using other objects in the environment.
+- [`TrafficSimulator`](../Components/Environment/TrafficComponents/) - it is a prefab that is responsible for controlling simulated traffic using other objects ([`Traffic Components`](../Components/Environment/TrafficComponents/)) added to the environment.

-- [*Environment*](../Components/Environment/Environment/) - it is a prefab that contains all the visual objects in the world, as well as elements responsible for controlling road intersections - their lights and a map of traffic lanes on which vehicles can move.
-It contains `NPCs` and `RandomTrafficSimulator` prefabs.
+- [`Environment`](../Components/Environment/Environment/) - it is a prefab that contains all the visual objects in the world, map of traffic lanes on which vehicles can move, as well as elements responsible for controlling road intersections - their lights.
+It contains `NPCs` and `TrafficSimulator` prefabs.

+!!! note "AWSIM architecture"
+    To better understand the components of *AWSIM* and its architecture, we recommend that you read the [introduction to AWSIM](../../../Introduction/AWSIM/).

 !!! tip "Default scene"
-    Description of each of the above prefabs can be found in the appropriate sections of the Components group.
+    Description of each of the above prefabs can be found in the sections of *Components*.
 However, in order to better understand the whole project, we encourage you to run the default scene `AutowareSimulation` and read this [section](../Components/Scene/) first.

-### Project arrangement
+## Project arrangement
 ![awsim_project](awsim_project.png)

 Project *AWSIM Unity* consists of several main groups: